juthilo/run-jekyll-on-windows/README.md

 ## Install the Jekyll gem ##

-Jekyll v1.4.3 was released on January 13, 2014.
-Unfortunately, this version is not compatible with Windows environments (see [jekyll/jekyll#1948](https://github.com/jekyll/jekyll/issues/1948) for more information).
-Until this problem is fixed, you need to make sure to install the latest known working version, v1.4.2:
+The latest version of Jekyll at the time of writing is **v1.5.1, which is compatible with Windows environments**.
+Do not attempt to install Jekyll **v1.4.3, which is known to be incompatible with Windows.** (See [jekyll/jekyll#1948](https://github.com/jekyll/jekyll/issues/1948) for more information.)

-1. Install Jekyll v1.4.2 from the command line.
+1. Install the latest version of Jekyll from the command line.

-        gem install jekyll --version "=1.4.2"
+        gem install jekyll

 2. Watch and enjoy.

+Future versions of Jekyll might once again be incompatible with Windows.
+Check back here when a new version is released to see if it remains compatible.

 * * *